rmodrak/mtuq/docs/install/issues.rst

 Installation on Apple Silicon Macs
 ----------------------------------

 MTUQ installation on Apple M1, M2 and M3 Macs is now possible using the default installation procedure.
-Use of a modified conda environment file `env_arm64.yaml` is no longer necessary.
+A modified conda environment file is no longer necessary.

 Cython extension modules